Introduction: Brain Tune E-book

 Despite growing talk of compassion, our relationship with dogs and cats remains shaped by utility.
 They are bred for guarding, hunting, or entertainment — treated as tools rather than individuals.
 And when their “function” ends, they are discarded.
 This mentality, once framed as a necessity, is now exploitation.
 Forced breeding, puppies and kittens separated too early, and shelters overflowing with abandoned companions reveal the cost of commodification.
 Buying pets sustains this cycle; true compassion today means adoption, not purchase.
 The same logic drives the wildlife trade and exotic pet industry, where birds, reptiles, primates, and big cats are trafficked, sold as prestige or novelty, and confined far from their natural homes.
 Dogs and cats are domesticated beings whose lives are bound to human care, deserving homes of love and protection.
 Wild animals, by contrast, deserve to remain in the wild — safeguarded in their natural habitats, not commodified as pets.
 To care for them is to honor their individuality and autonomy; to exploit them is to perpetuate domination.
 Every act toward an animal reveals who we are — respect or exploitation, compassion or harm.

 Riding Horses as Heritage and Sport: Riding horses is portrayed as heritage, a blend of excitement and pride.
 Yet behind this image lies control, not love.
-What appears as harmony is exploitation disguised as tradition.
+What appears as harmony is exploitation disguised as bonding and tradition.
 Training, grooming, and riding are rooted in domination.
 Horses are conditioned to obey, coerced into performance, and punished for resistance.
 Whips, bits, and ropes are not care — they are instruments of control.
 When horses fail or age, they are discarded.
 Equestrian clubs market culture and sport, but profit drives them.
 Heritage becomes a tool to normalize commodification, while horses bear the cost.

 4-11 Hidden Violence: Rethinking Pest Control